Write Around

 Offroad Impact of Mountain Bikes A New Zealand assessment.

-Malvern Star is an Australian bicycle maker from the early 1900s, now part of a larger firm.
+Malvern Star is an Australian bicycle maker from the early 1900s.
+Although now part of a larger firm, the brand was relaunched 2008.

 Sheldon Brown's Bicycle Glossary.